For that matter, with your teenager, spouse or mother-in-law…

 - Is it appropriate to have any expectations?

 Forming and attaching to an expectation is the issue.
 Without expectation there can be no disappointment.
 In the absence of disappointment, suffering ceases.

 What we learn from this example is that without the attachment to an expectation of another’s behavior, we cannot be disappointed by it.
-When behavior ceases to be attached to a desired outcome it is simply behavior.
+When behavior ceases to be attached to the desired outcome it is simply behavior.

-Behavior observed and not judged remains an observation and not an injurious incident.
+The behavior observed and not judged remains an observation and not an injurious incident.

 Can you really get along with your boss all the time?